 Food fraud vulnerability & mitigation: Speaker: STERLING CREW, chair, The Food Authenticity Network: Including a food and drink processing perspective on assessing food fraud vulnerability, maintaining vigilance and spotting warning signs.

 Culture vulture: How to improve food safety culture at plant level: Speaker: DENIS TREACY, chief executive officer, Culture Compass: Including practical experiences of maintaining a food safety culture in the face of high staff churn and disruptions to production.

 Brand Protection in the 'New Normal': Speakers: Joint presentation by ALEXANDER KINNE, MIKE MUNNELLY, Thermo Fisher Scientific: Including an overview of where foreign object detection may be needed, the trend toward retailer standards exceeding regulatory requirements, criteria for vetting new detection technologies and best practices in selecting the right solution.

 It all comes out in the wash?
-Effective allergen and pathogen management via cleaning and sampling: ALEXIS GUEST, group technical manager, Dalziel: Including hygiene and cleaning best practice to combat allergen and pathogen contamination amid rapid changeovers and staff shortages, as well as the role of on-line sampling
+Effective allergen and pathogen management: ALEXIS GUEST, group technical manager, Dalziel: Including best practice to combat allergen and pathogen contamination amid rapid changeovers and staff shortages, as well as the role of on-line sampling

 Food safety culture

 Denis Treacy, boss of Culture Compass and former chief safety, quality, security & environment officer for the $5bn snack foods business Pladis Global, will share his experience of developing a food safety culture.

 Thermo Fisher Scientific application engineer Alex Kinne and marketing manager Mike Munnelly explain how listeners can develop a tailored and efficient detection and inspection strategy.